xvyaward/xvyaward.github.io/_pages/about.md

 I am researching on improving the **efficiency and performance** of **large language models (LLMs)**.
 Recently, my focus has been on LLM quantization, efficient fine-tuning, and enhancing long-context abilities.
 In addition to this, I am also interested in overall neural network quantization, Binary Neural Networks (BNNs), and efficient hardware accelerators — all of which I have actively researched.

 I am currently seeking internship and job opportunities!
 If you're interested, please feel free to contact me.

+For more information about me, please visit [here](https://xvyaward.github.io/cv/).